seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 There are a few important details on this page, so let's go through them.
 First under the "Open a pull request" heading you can see the names of two branches.
-The branch name after "base:" shows the branch that changes are being merged into (in the case the `master` branch), and the branch name after "compare:" shows the branch that has the changes (in the case the `update-readme` branch).
+The branch name after "base:" shows the branch that changes are being merged into (in this case the `master` branch), and the branch name after "compare:" shows the branch that has the changes (in this case the `update-readme` branch).

 In the text boxes below you can write a title for your pull request (the default title in this case is the name of the last commit) and you can write comments